captainhowdy1/MHN-Honeypots/README.md

 * Elastichoney takes requests on the /, /_search, and /_nodes endpoints and returns a JSON response that is identical to a vulnerable ES.

-* I was only able to capture 9 instances of attempted connections to the honeypot.
+* I was only able to capture 9 instances of attempted connections to the honeypot (image below shows page 1).

 <img src="https://github.com/seaunderwater/MHN-Honeypots/blob/master/elastichoney.png" />